Hadidi09/Projet_5_Orinoco_JS/README.md

 ## Installation

-Clone this repository
+Clone this repository.
-Launch the heroku https://orinoco-js.herokuapp.com/api/furniture in a tab of your browser.
-If you use vscode launch live server to access the website.
+Clone repository backend: https://github.com/OpenClassrooms-Student-Center/JWDP5 follow the instructions If you use vscode launch live server to access the website.
 Click on the frontend folder.
 Then on the pageHTML folder to access the website